tsusanto/gt/_posts/2025-08-21-ground-beef-japanese-curry.md

 This ground beef japanese curry with roasted vegetables was inspired by an anime called "Yotsuiro Biyori".
 It's a slice of life anime about four guys who run a traditional japanese cafe.
 It's very relaxing to watch the show, there's not much of a storyline, it's mostly watching them cook and serve customers in their cafe.

 We love this cinnamon orange tea we bought from a store called Market Spice in Pike Place Market in Seattle.
 The natural sweetness comes from the cinnamon, no sugar necessary.
-G and I visited in June for my nephew's college graduation ceremony and took the opportunity to check out Seattle downtown.
+G and I visited Seattle in June for my nephew's college graduation ceremony and took the opportunity to check out Seattle downtown.

 Another exciting event, we just leased a new electric Hyundai Ioniq 5 SEL.